zenorocha/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/installation-guide/installation-overview.md

 # Installation Overview

 The article details prerequisites, information about required software, installation and deployment, and how to maintain Liferay Commerce.
+For a guide to getting started with installation, see [Quick Start Guide](../quick-start-guide/quick-start-guide.md).

 Liferay Commerce is built on Liferay DXP 7.1.
 Therefore, it is necessary to install Liferay Digital Experience Platform first before installing Liferay Commerce.